Welcome to the Neighborhood ~ A Short Story by Allen Kopp

 “Then you’ll go with me?”

-“I’ll go because I think you’re a sick person and you need help.
-Not because I have any magazines in my room.”
+“I’ll go because you’re a sick person who needs help, not because I have any magazines in my room.”

-Arlene put on Grandma’s old blue velvet hat trimmed with black feathers and pulled the veil down to the end of her nose and got her baton out from under the bed.
-Cotton put on his steampunk goggles and his oversized Trader Horn pith helmet.
-Then the two of them went out to the front yard.
+Stephanie put on grandma’s widow’s hat with black feathers.
+The veil resembled a mosquito net that went down past her chin.
+She got her baton out of the closet and held it in the crook of her arm, ready to twirl.
+Zane put on his steampunk goggles and his Trader Horn pith helmet.
+Arm in arm, they went out to the front yard.

-The woman and the girl were taking boxes out of the back of the red car and didn’t look up when Arlene and Cotton appeared.
-The moving men had just come out of the house to get something else from the van and were looking down at the ground.
+The woman and the girl were taking boxes out of the back of the red car and didn’t look up when Stephanie and Zane appeared.
+The moving men were moving something heavy out of the back of the van, keeping up a steady patter of invective.

-“They look busy,” Cotton said.
+“They look busy,” Zane said.
 “Maybe we’d better wait and go over later when they’re finished moving.”

-“I know how to get them to notice me,” Arlene said.
+“I know how to get them to notice me,” Stephanie said.
 She began marching up and down in front of the house like a soldier on sentry duty with the baton as her gun.
-The men’s trousers she wore flapped crazily about her legs.
+She marched so strenuously she became winded.

 When they still didn’t pay any attention to her, she went into her drum majorette routine.
 She had tried out for drum majorette two years earlier and, even though she had failed to be chosen, she still knew all the moves.
 She kicked her left leg as high as her head, and then her right leg.
 She threw the twirling baton six feet into the air and caught it with the tips of her fingers.